run-nan/open-docs/docs/guide/upgrade.md

 - exclude

-  Exclude list, support regular expressions to match files, hit files do not apply `rule` rules.
-For example, if `rule` is configured with `save_old`, the list of files hit by the `exclude` rule uses the `save_new` policy.
+  Exclusion list, supports regular expression matching files, the hit files do not apply `rule` rules.

-Sample configuration: This configuration means that when the files in the `workspace` directory of the old and new plugin conflict, the files in the new plugin will be kept. `exclude` matched files, keep files from old plugin
+Sample configuration: This configuration means that when the files in the `workspace` directory of the old and new plugin conflict, the files in the new plugin will be kept.
+The files matched by `exclude`, except `a.txt` and files in the `temp` directory

 ```yaml
 workspace: